alvg/alvg.github.io/pages/calendars.md

 **How To Subscribe:**
   Click on the iCalendar link.
 (May need to click/tap and hold for 2-3 seconds in some cases).
-  If it is recognised by your device, your browser should open up your Calendar application showing the calendar Subscription option.
+  If it is recognised by your device, your browser should open up your Calendar application showing the calendar subscription option.

 **Subscribing manually:** If it was not recognised, you need to subscribe manually, as follows:
   Copy the iCalendar url, then in your Calendar Application, use the option to "Add a Calendar".